bitcoinops/bitcoinops.github.io/_topics/en/generic-signmessage.md

 ## Optional.
 Use Markdown formatting.
 Multiple paragraphs.
 Links allowed.
 extended_summary: |
-  The [BIP322][] *generic signed message format* allows a wallet to sign a text string in almost the same way the wallet would produce a signature for a Bitcoin transaction.
+  The [BIP322][] *generic signed message format* allows a wallet to sign a text string by producing a signature for a virtual Bitcoin transaction.
 This means a signed message can be produced for any script or address that a wallet would be able to spend.
 Additionally, two or more wallets can cooperate to create a BIP322 signed message for multisig scripts.